 The Joshua Tree Music Festival combines a distinct desert vibe with a lineup of different musical acts to create a truly global music experience.
 It is specially created for people who have a love for music.

-Attractions such as the Music Bowl and 27 music workshops, didjeridu sessions, and a late-night Astronomy Theater and the World Market make this a must-see destination.
+Attractions such as the Music Bowl and 27 music workshops, didjeridu sessions, a late-night Astronomy Theater, and the World Market make this a must-see destination.

 Aside from that, it’s a stunning location.
 A tranquil lake, illuminated by floodlights at night, and desert rock formations are what you can expect.

 19. Drink Up at the Joshua Tree Saloon

 Address: 61835 Twentynine Palms Highway, Joshua Tree, CA 92252, United States

 Located about four miles outside of Joshua Tree, this old-fashioned bar is the ideal resting place for tired travelers.
 Not only do they welcome you and your pet with open arms, but your four-legged companion can join you for a meal of grilled American favorites.

 The western-themed Joshua Tree Saloon is great for unwinding over drinks or dinner.
 On Saturdays, the Saloon features live music and a fully stocked bar with various cocktails and beers on tap.
 You can have some light fare or watch a game while sipping on your favorite beverage at this pet-friendly establishment.

 If you’ve been out all day photographing huge boulders, you’ll be starving when you get home, therefore the menu is chock full of burgers, sandwiches, and large plates of meat.
 On Sundays, there’s a boozy brunch and live music every night!